 In the deep zone, potential for fermentation and CO oxidation was greatest at 6.5 m (Figure 4A) and likely the main biological activity that was occurring at that depth.
-Fermentation marker genes were linked to Mollicutes (Table 2), but as no Mollicutes were detected, they most likely originated from the related candidate division RF3 (Tajima et al., 1999) which has relatively high abundance in this zone (see 0.8–3.0 µm size fraction above).
+Fermentation marker genes were linked to Mollicutes (Table 2), but as no Mollicutes were detected, they most likely originated from the related candidate division RF3 (Tajima et al., 1999) which has relatively high abundance in this zone (see 0.8–3.0 µm size fraction community composition above).
 This would be the first data indicating that RF3 possesses fermentative metabolism and may play an important ecological role in Organic Lake by degrading high molecular weight compounds to SCFA that other organisms could utilize.
 Assimilation of fermentation products may play a greater role in Organic Lake rather than complete anaerobic oxidation as typically the end of the anaerobic food chain involves methanogens or sulfate-reducing bacteria; the former were absent and the latter were present in low abundance (Figure 2A, 2C).
 CO oxidation is a lithoheterotrophic process involving the oxidation of CO to generate energy and metabolism of organic carbon for growth (Moran & Miller, 2007), although CO oxidation may also be involved in anaplerotic C fixation (Moran et al., 2007).
 CO oxidation genes matched to Alphaproteobacteria (Table 2), predominantly the Roseovarius genus (Figure 2C).
 The CO oxidation capacity at 6.5 m is therefore associated with the deep-zone ecotype of Organic Lake Roseovarius.
 CO oxidation may allow SCFA to be directly assimilated rather than oxidized, and for some CO2 to be fixed in the deep zone (Figure 4A) thereby addressing the overall carbon shortfall in the lake.

 Photoheterotrophy generates energy from light (organic carbon is still required for growth) by two bacterial processes: aerobic anoxygenic phototrophy (AAnP) mediated by bacteriochlorophyll A (BchlA) and associated photosynthesis reaction centers, or rhodopsin mediated phototrophy (Moran& Miller, 2007).
 AAnP genes are abundant in the ocean and related to diverse Proteobacteria (Béjà et al., 2002), and proteorhodopsins (PR) are widely distributed in the surface ocean (Rusch et al., 2007) in diverse bacterial clades (de la Torre et al., 2003; Venter et al., 2004).
 The ecological function of rhodopsins may be diverse and are hypothesized to include light or depth sensing (Fuhrman et al., 2008).
 However, PRs of marine Flavobacteria and Vibrio have been linked to light-dependent energy generation, particularly during C limitation (Gómez-Consarnau et al., 2007; Gómez-Consarnau et al., 2010).